-These “top 5 vidual marketing tips” get the most results and are the most useful for marketers.
-These all help or inspire in some way and, for this reason, these are the top 5 in terms of helpfulness to a target audience.
+Therefore, these “top 5 visual marketing tips” get the most results.
+They are the most useful for marketers.
+These tips help or inspire in some way.
+For this reason, these are the top 5 in terms of helpfulness to a target audience.

 Thoughtful must-read by Jae Baer

 - https://convinceandconvert.com is the #1 ranked blog for content marketing and #3 for social media